System updates

 2. Tap Settings, then tap Hardware.

-3. Choose Tap to Pay > toggle on to enable.
+3. Choose Tap to Pay by Android > toggle on to enable.

-• Toggle off Tap to Pay to disable.
+• Toggle off Tap to Pay by Android to disable at any time.

 Review the steps below on accepting Tap to Pay on Android payments in Square Point of Sale, Square Appointments, Square Invoices and Square for Restaurants.